-Get around this by looking for small alcohol carts in alleyways between bars and restaurants.
+Avoid paying these prices by looking for small alcohol carts in alleyways between bars and restaurants.
 These are usually half the price.
 And since you can walk freely with your drink, why not take one to go?

 Always have a poncho handy if you will be out exploring for the latter part of the afternoon.
 Pop-up storms can bring torrential rain and flood local streets.
 Don’t let anything valuable get wet!

 Some Koh Samui Airbnb rentals are actually in buildings that were initially intended to be hotels.
-With this in mind, there is a chance that you will need to pay your own electricity bill at the end of your stay if you are staying in an Airbnb like this
+With this in mind, there is a chance that you will need to pay your own electricity bill at the end of your stay if you are staying in an Airbnb like this.

-If you want another way to save money on alcohol, it’s definitely worth it to stop in a convenience store to buy a bottle.
+Another way to save money on alcohol, it’s definitely worth it to stop in a convenience store to buy a bottle.
 In some tourist areas, drinks seem to be pretty expensive.